Groningen-rb/RPS/README.md

 Rules
 -----

+* Send in one file for each strategy
+* A file should contain exactly one subclass of Player
+* Start the name of your subclass with your team-name (ie: *BigDaddy*Player)
+* Start the name of your files with your team-name (ie: *BigDaddy*Support)
+* Start any data files you write to disk with your initials (ie: *BigDaddy*Helper)

 There are three items: Rock, Paper and Scissors

 * Paper beats a Rock (because it covers a rock)